minishmaker/randomizer/README.md

 	- Barren: No Major items can be found in these dungeons at all.
 	- Regions Unrequired: Includes Dungeon Regions
 	- Regions Barren: Includes Dungeon Regions
+- New Option: Requirement Reward: Enable a new item location, the item of which is given to the player once they meet the selected requirements (elements, sword, dungeons and figurines).
+	- Disabled
+	- DHC Big Key
+	- Random Item
-- "Reqiured Number of Dungeons" added to requirements for Dark Hyrule Castle.
+- "Required Number of Dungeons" added to requirements for Dark Hyrule Castle.
 - New Option: Dojo Swordmasters: (Previously always set to 'Any Item')
 	- Vanilla Scrolls
 	- Randomized Scrolls
 	- Any Item
+- New Option: Cucco Minigame: Select the number of playable rounds from 0 to 10 (previously always 1).
+- New Option: Goron Merchant: Select the number of randomized sets of 3 items each from 0 to 5 (previously always 0).
 - New Option: Heart Pieces and Containers are randomized.
 (Previously always on, now a togglable setting)
 - Obscure Spots is split into three different settings:
 	- Special Pots